 First Year Meetings: All students are required to meet with the archaeology faculty during the first year to discuss potential MA projects, in order that the faculty might determine any additional training relevant to the student’s program, as well as assisting the student in defining an appropriate research topic.

 Required Thesis or Research Paper: At the MA level, the student must prepare, and successfully defend, either an MA thesis or an MA research paper by the end of the fourth semester of academic residence.
 A defensible draft should be completed by the first Monday after Spring Break.

 The MA thesis or MA research paper demonstrates the candidate’s abilities to identify a problem and select an appropriate research strategy, as well as presenting the results in a professional manner.
-A final file copy of the MA paper or thesis must be submitted by the deadlines and in the format specified by the Graduate School, and the department, before the archaeology staff can recommend granting the degree.
+A final file copy of the MA paper or thesis must be submitted by the deadlines and in the format specified by the Office of Graduate Studies in Arts & Sciences, and the department, before the archaeology staff can recommend granting the degree.

 Ph.D.
 Degree Requirements

 Items 1 through 8 must be completed before the student’s committee, and hence the department can recommend ‘Advancement to Candidacy’ to the Office of Graduate Studies in Arts & Sciences.

 Required Courses: Completion of the following required courses in archaeology.

 Diverse Training: Completion of courses with at least four different departmental archaeological faculty members, covering a range of theoretical skills and laboratory specializations.

 Field Training: Students are required to demonstrate requisite field experience.